Garden Design Process

 - Exact measurements of the garden including level changes, drains, access points, boundaries, window/door dimensions and materials, existing structures, trees and plants.

-- Soil tests are taken to determine the ph level, soil type and structure – this helps with plant selection and whether soil improvements are necessary.
+- Soil tests to determine the ph level, soil type and structure.

 The Presentation Plan is a scaled drawing of your proposed garden design.
 It shows the layout in general and areas of hard landscaping such as patios, steps, pathways and retaining walls.
 Intended materials along with laying patterns are included as are planting areas, and other features such as water features, gazebos, containers, lighting etc. If your garden has level changes then a datum point and spot levels will be clearly shown.